OpenBankingUK/conformance-suite/docs/ozone-headless.md

 ----------------------------------------------------------
 ```

-After calling the PSU Consent url - the `Location` header of the `302` redirection response is captured and provied in the following call, as the code paramter.
+After calling the PSU Consent url - the `Location` header of the `302` redirection response is captured and provided in the following call, as the code parameter.

 ### Example Location header returned in HTTP 302 response